eugeniop/blog/_posts/2021-03-29-A-Broadcaster-For-SMS-MFA-Challenges.md

 1. Not a lot of error handling.
 2. No rate limiting on the API (I guess you can front it with Cloudflare or equivalent).
 3. There's no bootstrap code (e.g. no signup).
 Notice the `subscriber` array is _hardcoded_.
+4. SMS is not that great as an MFA factor.
+I would strongly advice everyone to consider other alternatives, but alas, we live in an imperfect world.

 So...use at your own risk.